tdilauro/Simplified-wiki/ThirdPartyTODO.md

 We need to set up our own mirror of the Gutenberg epubs.
 We might as well mirror the text and HTML versions, too, even though this project won't serve them--they'll be useful to have for the Labs Lab.
+And we may well end up repackaging Gutenberg texts from their HTML source documents.